thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

                                              +---------+
 ~~~

-In the case of AI company, the attester/issuer can be the AI company, the
+The attester/issuer roles could be filled by the AI company, reverse proxy,
-Reverse proxy, the origin, or even a new third party that provides valuable
+origin, or a third party.
+Origins need mechanisms to identify organizations,
-signals.

-From an origin perspective, it's interesting to identify the company, rate limit
-individual users, and authorize them if needed.
+rate-limit individuals, and authenticate users without relying solely on client
+IP or heuristics presented in {{motivation}}.

 # Security goals and threat model